Vin-it-9/Blog/README.md

-Here’s a structured guide for opening and setting up your Spring Boot project in IntelliJ IDEA, similar to the format you provided:

----

-Here’s a revised version of the instructions for setting up your Spring Boot project in IntelliJ IDEA with the additional details about installing the Spring Boot Runner plugin:

----

-Here’s an improved version of the instructions, detailing how to set up and configure your Spring Boot project in IntelliJ IDEA EPA, including all necessary steps for running the application:

----

 ### 2. Open the Project in IntelliJ IDEA EPA

 To work with the Spring Boot project in IntelliJ IDEA EPA, follow these steps: